victorizbitskiy/zspool_pdf/README.md

 `SAP Spool PDF` allows you to run any report generating PDF in the background.
 Report parameters can be passed directly and/or via a variant.

-The laconic API allows you to literally get a file in the form of *xstring* or *binary* in one line, save or open it.
+The laconic API allows you to literally get a file in the form of *xstring* in one line, save, show, or send it.
-If PDF is generated as separate sheets, then they can be automatically merged.

 ## Installation